rjaros/kilua-rpc/README.md

 - [Vert.x](https://vertx.io)
 - [Micronaut](https://micronaut.io)

-Kilua RPC is an independent project, but it is mostly based on stable and production ready fullstack interfaces implemented in the [KVision](https://kvision.io) framework.
+Kilua RPC is a new project, but it is mostly based on stable and production ready fullstack interfaces implemented in the [KVision](https://kvision.io) framework.

 Kilua RPC can be used with all Kotlin/JS and Kotlin/Wasm web frameworks to easily build fullstack